binnev/rust-template/docs/README.md

 # Rust project template
 This project is a template for new Rust projects.
 It contains up-to-date tooling for tests, docs, versioning, and dependency management.

 In a nutshell, the idea is that you clone/fork this project, and then modify it to suit your new project.
-The [Getting Started](tutorials/getting-started.md) section provides a step-by-step guide.
+The [`docs/how-to/getting-started.md`](tutorials/getting-started.md) page provides a step-by-step guide.

 ## Documentation
 To view the documentation, run: